Measuring Quantum Correlations using Lossy Photon-Number-Resolving Detectors with Saturation: Absolute Calibration of PRNDs using the NRF

-For the TMC state, ${\rm NRF}=1$ with any value of quantum efficiencies for the detectors.
+For the TMC state, ${\rm NRF}=1$ at any value of quantum efficiencies for the detectors.
 For the TWB, ${\rm NRF}=0$ with detectors of perfect quantum efficiencies and ${\rm NRF}=1-\frac{2\eta_1\eta_2}{\eta_1+\eta_2}$ with lossy detectors, where $\eta_1$ and $\eta_2$ are their respective quantum efficiencies.
 This makes the NRF a useful measure of quantum correlations for two-mode states, as well as a calibration measure for the quantum efficiencies of detectors \cite{Agafonov_cal}.
+We will show here how one can achieve absolute calibration, which is a calibration process without the use of a reference detector.
 First, we will describe the current experimental procedure for absolute calibration which is possible in the linear regime of a PNRD.
 Then using the analytic form for the photocount, a range of values of average photon number for the linear regime can be derived.
-Second, we will suggest the use of the analytic form in Eqn. (\ref{vodcoh})-(\ref{vodtwb}) for absolute calibration beyond the linear regime of the PNRD.
+Second, we will suggest the use of the analytic form in Eqn. (\ref{vodcoh})--(\ref{vodtwb}) for absolute calibration beyond the linear regime of the PNRD.

 For the first method, let us consider the scenario in which we are given two detectors with unknown quantum efficiencies and saturation characteristics.
 Absolute calibration, for example, can be achieved if we have a TWB state by measuring ${\rm NRF}$ in the linear regime of the detectors.
-The calibration routine is as follows: \begin{enumerate} \item Measure the photocounts, $\braket{\widehat{m}_1}$ and $\braket{\widehat{m} _2}$, of the two detectors with increasing $\bar{n}$.
+The calibration routine consists of these three steps: \begin{enumerate} \item Measure the photocounts, $\braket{\widehat{m}_1}$ and $\braket{\widehat{m} _2}$, of the two detectors with increasing $\bar{n}$.
 This can be done by increasing the pump power of the laser.
-From this data, the mean photocounts, VDP, and consequently the NRF, can be calculated.
+From these data, the mean photocounts, VDP, and consequently the NRF, can be calculated.